Conference Information and Program

-Prof. Nikolas Geroliminis is an Associate Professor at EPFL and the head of the UrbanTransport Systems Laboratory (LUTS).
+Prof. Nikolas Geroliminis is a Full Professor at EPFL and the head of the UrbanTransport Systems Laboratory (LUTS).

 Before joining EPFL he was an Assistant Professor in the Department of Civil Engineering at the University of Minnesota.
 He has a diploma in Civil Engineering from the National Technical University of Athens (NTUA) and a MSc and Ph.D. in civil engineering from University of California, Berkeley.
 His research interests focus primarily on urban transportation systems, traffic flow theory and control, public transportation and on-demand transport, car sharing, Optimization and Large-Scale Networks.

 He is a recipient of the ERC Starting Grant METAFERW: Modeling and controlling traffic congestion and propagation in large-scale urban multimodal networks.
 Among his recent initiatives is the creation of an open-science large-scale dataset of naturalistic urban trajectories of half a million vehicles that have been collected by one-of-a-kind experiment by a swarm of drones.
 Among other editorial responsibilities, he is currently the Editor-In-Chief of Transportation Research part C: Emerging Technologies.